ARIZONA CAPITOL TIMES EDITORS:

 • State Senate

 New Media Specialist

 @AbsolutEvan on Twitter

 Evan joined the Arizona Capitol Times in the spring of 2010, shortly after finishing a master’s in mass communication from Arizona State University, where he focused on online journalism and media innovation.
 Having earned a bachelor’s degree in political science and French from Northern Arizona University, he reported on state politics while working for ASU’s Cronkite News Service, and contributed to the 2008 presidential race coverage for both Congressional Quarterly and France 24.
-Evan’s position at the Capitol Times combines general reporting with multimedia production, social media direction and online innovation.
+Evan’s position at the Capitol Times combines general reporting with geospatial and data analysis, multimedia production, social media direction and online innovation.

 • Congressional Races